Zine making with small data

 "Audio was not intended for this device."

-2. The trend map of these categories.
+2. A trend map illustrating patterns across these categories.

 data before